isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2017-08-08-information-effects.markdown

 Left :: (a ~> b) -> (a + c ~> b + c)
 ```

+Finally, we get to an interesting case.
+In the execution of `Left`, we may or
+may not use the incoming heap.
+We also need a means of creating a `b + c` given
+a `b` *or* given a `c`.
+Recall that in our iso language, we do not have `create`
+(nor relatedly, `leftA`) at our disposal, and so this is a harrier problem than
+it sounds at first.

+We can solve this problem by requiring both a `b + c` and a `c + b` from the
+heap.
+Remember that the Toffoli construction (what we're implementing here) will
+create a reversible gate with additional inputs and outputs that gives the same
+result when all of its inputs have their default values (ie. the same as those
+provided by `create`'s semantics).
+This means that our incoming `b + c` and `c +
+b` will both be constructed with `InL`.

+Given this, we can thus perform case analysis on the incoming `a + c`, and then
+use `leftSwap` from earlier to move the resulting values into their coproduct.

+What does the garbage situation look like?
+In the case we had an incoming `InL`,
+we will have used up our function's heap, as well as our `b + c`, releasing the
+`g`, `b` (the default value swapped out of our incoming `b + c`), and the unused
+`c + b`.

+If an `InR` was input to our isomorphism, we instead emit the function's heap
+`h`, the unused `b + c`, and the default `c` originally in the heap's coproduct.

+Our final typing judgment thus looks like this:

 $$
 \frac{\lifted{f}{h\times a}{g\times b}}{\lifted{(\text{Left f})}{h'\times (a + c)}{g' \times (b + c)}}
 $$